 This solution trickles down through the soil and cracks in the limestone until it reaches the water table.
-Here it starts to eat through the rock, forming channels on the level of the water table.
+Here it starts to eat through the rock, forming channels.
 In an almost cruel twist of geological fate, while limestone dissolves it releases the exact components needed to make more carbonatic acid.
 This chain reaction and the extra acids that seep in from the surface keep expanding the cavern until the water table level drops.
 If this happens, water with dissolved calcium compounds will trickle down to the new area of dissolution, forming stalactites and stalagmites.

 If on the other hand water remains mobile throughout dissolution, the caves take on the appearance of an underground drainage system, a landscape known as karst.

 It takes a few million years for a solutional cave to form.

 While dissolution caves are formed by hollowing out preexistent packets of rock, lava caves form at the same time as the geological environment around them — and so, they’re considered to be primary caves.
 They’re centered around areas of volcanic activity and resemble huge underground rock pipes.